HankerZheng/JDSpider/README.md

 About
 ====
-    This is a simple spider that can help get prices sepecific items and store the them in an EXCEL file.
-If the price has been changed, then the program would automatically send an e-mail to notify the user.
+This is a simple spider that can help get prices sepecific items and store<br>
+the them in an EXCEL file.
+If the price has been changed, then the program<br>
+would automatically send an e-mail to notify the user.<br>

 Requirement
 ====
-    :-Python2.7-:
+:-Python2.7-:<br>
-    :-openpyxl-: $pip install openpyxl
+:-openpyxl-: $pip install openpyxl<br>

 Usage
 ====